vsimakhin/web-logbook/README.md

   * Enable/Disable authentication (in case you need to expose the app to the public internet)
   * Aircraft groups/classes
   * List global airport database
-  * Add your own custom airfields or heliports
+  * Your own custom airfields or heliports
+  * Some interface settings
 * Export
   * Export to EASA PDF format (A4 and A5)
   * Additional export formats (XLSX, CSV)